shahid3167/IoT_Enabled_Hybrid_ENN_DQN_Framework_For_Crop_Healthcare/README.md

    **Datasets:** Both individual and combined datasets, which are essential for training and evaluating the proposed model.

-   **Code:** The repository provides three Jupyter Notebook files (.ipynb) that cover the implementation of the ENN, DQN, and the hybrid approach.
+   **Code:** This folder provides three Jupyter Notebook files (.ipynb) that cover the implementation of the ENN, DQN, and the hybrid approach.

+   **Figures:** This folder provides most of the results presented in the paper.

 A detailed description of the working mechanism, methodology, and results of the research is included within the repository files.